Associate Director of Content, Strategized Initiatives That Increased IMPACT’s Website Traffic From ~45K to ~400K

-Old is gold, as the adage goes, and in my nearly ten years in digital marketing, I can safely say the same reigns true for content.
+Old is gold, as the adage goes, and in my nearly ten years in digital marketing, I can safely say the same reigns true for content marketing.

 While content creation should never stop, it’s common for businesses (IMPACT included) to find that it’s actually content published months or even years prior that delivers the most organic traffic and often even leads and ultimately sales.